-Peripheral Arterial Disease is a circulatory problem that causes a narrowing in your leg arteries (and sometimes in your arms)
+Peripheral Artery Disease is a circulatory problem that causes a narrowing in your leg arteries (and sometimes in your arms)

 Over time, this prevents blood flow to your extremities, increasing your risk of more serious health problems, including amputation, heart attack, or stroke.

-Peripheral Arterial Disease is a serious, yet treatable health problem.
+Peripheral Artery Disease is a serious, yet treatable health problem.
 Healthy lifestyle changes like quitting smoking, exercising regularly, and eating a balanced diet are enough to ease symptoms and improve your quality of life.
 However, more severe cases require medical treatment.

-Peripheral Arterial Disease affects people of all genders and races
+Peripheral Artery Disease affects people of all genders and races

 Several factors may increase your risk.
-For example, Peripheral Arterial Disease tends to affect people who are smokers or overweight.
+For example, Peripheral Artery Disease tends to affect people who are smokers or overweight.
 You’re also at an increased risk if you have high blood pressure, high cholesterol, diabetes, or are over the age of 65 (although it’s not uncommon to have PAD as early as age 50).

-Peripheral Arterial Disease can be diagnosed by a physical exam and a review of your health history
+Peripheral Artery Disease can be diagnosed by a physical exam and a review of your health history

 If Dr. Gerges detects a weak pulse or notices you have slow-healing wounds, he might order additional testing, including ankle-brachial index (ABI) or doppler ultrasound.